California Nursing License Defense Attorney

 - Administrative hearings — You can provide evidence at a hearing before an administrative law judge as to why the charges against you are unwarranted.
 The judge who presides at the administrative hearing will render a decision at some point later on, but can issue an interim suspension if he or she believes a potential risk exists.

-- Judicial review and petition for reinstatement — If you believe that the decision-making process was legally flawed when your nursing license was suspended, you can seek judicial review in court.
-My firm also assists with petitions for reinstatement following a suspension.
+- Judicial review and petition for reinstatement — If you believe that the decision-making process was legally flawed when your nursing license was suspended or revoked, you can seek judicial review in court.

 Becoming a nurse requires an incredible investment of money, time and energy, and it can be very scary to see your ability to work put in jeopardy.
-No matter what led to your proceeding, I will give you the compassionate, effective legal support the situation demands.
+No matter what led to your proceeding, I will give you the compassionate and effective legal support the situation demands.

 Possible factors that can impact your nursing license